dmlrd/DooMLoRD-Easy-ChatGPT-Integrator/README.md

 TO:DO - add list of author names for the articles referred to

-# What is this?

-## Workflow

-TO:DO - update workflow diagram

-# How-To

-TO:DO - update this How-To

-## Pre-requisites
+# Pre-requisites

 **OpenAI API Key** - We will be using OpenAI's APIs for which we will need the API keys for authentication with OpenAI servers.
 Visit your [API Keys](https://platform.openai.com/account/api-keys) page to retrieve the API key you'll use in your requests.
 OpenAI provides this as a paid service for higher volumes, but initially it gives you some credits to use for free.

 **Admin Access to MS Team** - I don't think you can do this without the Admin access, but someone can check and let me know

-**Power Automate License / Free Plan** - Free Plan provided by Power Automate for 3 months
+**Power Automate License / Free Plan** - Free Plan provided by Power Automate for 3 months; also need the HTTP web-hook premium license (free plan available for few months)

+# How-To

+Detailed how to guide is there in Blog here: https://bit.ly/dmlrd-chatgpt-msteams-gh

 # Branches